 All other plan components and supplemental submittal requirements as defined as Stage 1 per the ODOT Location & Design, Volume 3.

 Unless indicated below, the Department will have 10 Work Days from receipt to review complete submissions.
 The following are excluded as Work Days: State Holidays, Federal Holidays, Saturdays, Sundays, the Friday after Thanksgiving, Christmas Eve, and the days between Christmas and New Year’s Day.
 This review time must be shown on the required Progress Schedule.

-Include any other agencies (for example, utilities, local jurisdiction) performing review along with review time.
-This review time will be contractual and used in the DBT’s Progress Schedule so expectations with agencies shall be coordinated prior to RFP release.

 Following this review, the DBT shall correct any errors, incorporate modifications, perform required investigations and make related changes to the plans and supporting documents prior to submitting the plans for Final Design review.